 I had smoked weed a few times during my freshman year.
 The paranoia surrounding the nonexistent drug test I believed I would have to take kept my use at bay, though.
 After the depression that came with being outed took hold, I stopped caring.
 I gave into alcoholism, allowed my addiction to consume me.

 I quit playing lacrosse once smoking weed became a daily occurrence and the drinking bouts became more frequent and intense.
 Drinking and smoking was more important to me than the NCAA Division 3 opportunity I had at my fingertips.
 Still, the idea that I could be an alcoholic never crossed my mind.
-My friends always told me addiction to marijuana was impossible.
+My friends always told me an addiction to marijuana was impossible.

 I was unable to see the thousands of other students who didn’t rely on the bottle to get through their week, though.
 My alcoholism and addiction blinded me to those who could attend a party with a few drinks in them rather than hard liquor straight to the gut.